GarnetSquadron/GS-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

-- (at least for the logitech controllers) gamepad joystick values are reversed from what you would think, if you push the stick forward you get a negative number and if you push the stick right you get a negative number
++ (at least for the logitech controllers) gamepad joystick values are reversed from what you would think, if you push the stick forward you get a negative number and if you push the stick right you get a negative number
--
++ the default sdk Telemetry class is very confusing.
+Telemetry.clearAll() doesn't seem to clear everything, telemetry.update doesn't seem to actually update anything unless you add `telemetry.addData()` lines.
+Check out[SimplerTelemetry.java](SimplerTelemetry.java) and see more details about how it works in [list of important classes](https://github.com/GarnetSquadron/GS-Decode/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md#here-are-some-of-the-most-important-classes-in-this-code)
 _there are more I just dont feel like trying to remember them rn_